-It is important that preschool teachers possess a firm understanding of child development and developmentally appropriate practices in order to prepare children for kindergarten.
-The Early Learning and Care Department uses a blend of educational materials and approaches to assure that the overall needs of children are met.
+It is important that preschool teachers possess a firm understanding of student development and developmentally appropriate practices in order to prepare students for kindergarten.
+The California Foundations and Frameworks can provide early childhood educators with a clear understanding of the wide range of knowledge and skills that preschool students typically attain when given the benefits of a high-quality preschool program.
+The Early Learning and Care Department uses a blend of educational materials and approaches to assure that the overall needs of students are met.
 These are:

-- The Creative Curriculum is a comprehensive curriculum that provides a blueprint for planning and implementing developmentally appropriate instructional lessons covering the areas of Literacy, Mathematics, Science, Social Studies, the Arts, Technology and integrating interest based areas. - The Teaching Pyramid is focused on promoting the social emotional development and school readiness of young children birth to age 5. - I Am Learning, I Am Moving program addresses the health, nutritional, and physical development of our students.
+- The Creative Curriculum is a comprehensive curriculum that provides a blueprint for planning and implementing developmentally appropriate instructional lessons covering the areas of Literacy, Mathematics, Science, Social Studies, the Arts, Technology and integrating interest based areas. - The Teaching Pyramid is focused on promoting the social emotional development and school readiness of young students birth to age 8.